Break Every Chain

 "Break Every Chain" is a song performed by American recording artist Tasha Cobbs from her major-label debut studio album Grace (2013).
 The song was composed by Will Reagan, produced by VaShawn Mitchell and released as the album's lead single.
 The songs features guest vocals performed by Timiney Figueroa from Hezekiah Walker's Love Fellowship Crusade Choir.

 The song was originally written and performed by Will Reagan and the United Pursuit Band in 2009.
 The song was later covered by Jesus Culture in 2011.
 However, Cobbs' interpretation of the song is the first commercially successful and accepted within the gospel community, of the trio.

 The song topped the Billboard Gospel Songs chart in 2012, as well as the corresponding digital and airplay gospel charts.
 The song also managed to peak at number thirty-five on the Billboard Holiday Songs chart and twenty-nine on the Billboard Adult R&B Songs chart.
 At the 56th Grammy Awards, the song won a Grammy for "Best Gospel/Contemporary Christian Music Performance".
 Cobbs performed the song at the 44th GMA Dove Awards in October 2013.
 The Digital Age recorded a version of this song in 2013 off their debut album Evening:Morning.

 Background

-Tasha Cobbs began her music career in Atlanta, Georgia with her father, who also pastored.
+Tasha Cobbs began her music career in Atlanta, Georgia, with her father, who also pastored.
 She oversaw the Music Ministry at Jesus New Life Ministries.
-In 2006, Cobbs toured the United States with Pastor William H. Murphy III and his Dream Center church of Atlanta.
+In 2006, Cobbs toured the United States with Bishop William Murphy and The dReam Center church of Atlanta.
 Finally, Cobbs launched her solo career with her independently released album Smile in 2010.
-The song, along with Grace, was recorded live on June 14, 2012 at Northview Christian Church in Montgomery, Alabama was produced by VaShawn Mitchell.
+The song, along with Grace, was recorded live on June 14, 2012, at Northview Christian Church in Montgomery, Alabama, was produced by VaShawn Mitchell.